-7.26 Crusher In Service/Crusher Out of Service
+7.26 Crusher Out of Service

-A sign is designed to be a barricade for unauthorized entrance to the feeder.
+This sign (as seen in picture below) is designed to be a barricade for unauthorized entrance to the feeder.
 It is used to restrict access and entry for the loader.

 - Sign is to be on the feeder ramp when plant is not in operation at all times. - Before the sign is taken off the feeder ramp, all personnel must be accounted for to ensure no employee is in/or around the feeder. - When the sign is taken off the ramp it is to be placed in a designated sign area.